hannimeee/lockedin/README.md

 ## Getting Started

 1. Clone this repository.
-2. Open the `homePage.html` file in your browser.
+2. Open the homePage.html file in Visual Studio Code and run it using the Live Server extension.
 3. Allow camera access to enable real-time facial recognition.
 4. Upload and replace the PNG file in the user folder in the FaceRec folder.
 This picture will be used for facial recognition.
 Each user only needs to upload one straight-face PNG file.
 5. Start improving your study efficiency today!